erikandersson96/portfolio-project-five/README.md

 ![Screenshot new repository button github](/readme_images/github.png)
 1. Select in the dropdown menu under `Repository template` if you for example would like to use the template provided by `Code Institute` that I did for this project.
 If you don't see it in the dropdown menu click this [link](https://github.com/Code-Institute-Org/python-essentials-template) (link) to get to the one provided by `Code Institute` and click `Use this template` to the left of the green Gitpod button.
 1. When you have done that, give the repository a name.
 Leave it public if you want anyone on the internet to see your repository (I always do).
-1. Click create repository.
+1. Click create a repository.
 1. **Remember** to use the `commit` commands that I explained above so your hard work doesn't get lost if anything happens to Gitpod.

 ### Forking GitHub Repository

-Forking a Github repository is the process of making a copy of someone else repository and add your own changes to it without changing the original, the original repository is known as "upstream repository".
+Forking a GitHub repository is the process of making a copy of someone else repository and adding your own changes to it without changing the original, the original repository is known as the "upstream repository".
 I will explain the process of forking down below:

-1. Go to the Github page that hosts the repository you wish to fork.
+1. Go to the GitHub page that hosts the repository you wish to fork.
 1. In the top-right corner of the page there is a button that says `"Fork"`.
 1. Click this button.
-1. This creates a copy of that repository to your Github home page.
+1. This creates a copy of that repository on your GitHub home page.
 You can submit and receive changes to your copy by using pull requests and/or syncing with the original upstream repository.

-This instructions were taken from [Github - Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) (link).
+These instructions were taken from [Github - Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) (link).

 ### Cloning GitHub Repository

-Cloning a repository inolves making a full copy of a repository on your local machine.
+Cloning a repository involves making a full copy of a repository on your local machine.
 This allows you to work on the code easier.
-Changes can be pushed back up to the Github site or changes from other sources pulled to your local copy.
+Changes can be pushed back up to the GitHub site or changes from other sources pulled to your local copy.
 I will explain how to clone down below:

 1. Go to the repository page on Github.
 1. Above the file list click on the green button that says `"Code"`.
-1. You can choose to download a zip file of the repository, to unpack it on your local machine and open it in your IDE.
+1. You can choose to download a zip file of the repository, unpack it on your local machine, and open it in your IDE.
 1. Clone using HTTPS by copying the URL under the HTTPS tab.
-1. Open a terminal window, set current directory to the one you want to contain the clone from.
+1. Open a terminal window, and set the current directory to the one you want to contain the clone from.
-1. Type `git clone` and paste the URL copied from the Github page.
+1. Type `git clone` and paste the URL copied from the GitHub page.
 1. The repository clone will now be created on your machine.

-This instructions were taken from [Github - cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) (link).
+These instructions were taken from [Github - cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) (link).

 ### Heroku